Cogstate Brief Battery

-The Cogstate Brief Battery (CBB) is a computer-based cognitive assessment used in clinical trials, healthcare, and academic research to measure neurological cognition., developed by Cogstate Ltd.
+The Cogstate Brief Battery (CBB) is a computer-based cognitive assessment used in clinical trials, healthcare, and academic research to measure neurological cognition.
+It was developed by Cogstate Ltd.

 Assessment

 The 15-minute assessment consists of four cognitive and neuropsychological tests: Detection, Identification, One Card Learning, and One Back.
 Each test measures functions in areas such as attention, visual learning, and working memory, and is designed specifically for repeated assessment.